MalibuCharles/timer/README.md

 # timer
-Welcome to the Countdown Timer
+Welcome to the Countdown Timer ...
+Happy counting down 😃

 In the app.js you may adjust the startTiming time to your liking.